aseelmalkawi/iis-app-pool-stopped-monitoring-and-solution/README.md

 ### Remediation Flow

 1. Script receives server name or instance ID
-2. If server name provided, queries EC2 for matching instance
+2. If the server name is provided, queries EC2 for a matching instance
-3. Sends PowerShell commands via SSM to target instance
+3. Sends PowerShell commands via SSM to the target instance
 4. PowerShell script on target:
    - Imports WebAdministration module
    - Iterates through all app pools